wgmyers/mal/impls/ruby-wgm/NOTES.md

 ## TODO

+* Implement float handling.
+Ints only for now.
 * Implement hashmaps properly (only strings or keywords as keys)
 * Implement comments properly
 * Check we are truly handling strings properly (seems doubtful)